dgryski/go-perfbook/performance.md

 Optimization is specialization, and specialized code is more fragile to change than general purpose code.

+The standard library implementations need to be "fast enough" for most cases.
+If you have higher performance needs you will probably need specialized implementations.

 Profile regularly to ensure the track the performance characteristics of your system and be prepared to re-optimize as your traffic changes.
 Know the